tylerd92/goat-notes/README.md

 ## Access Application

 This application is hosted on Vercel.
-You can access it [here](https://goat-notes-m5c0ee1fj-tylerd92s-projects.vercel.app/)
+You can access it with this [link](https://goat-notes-m5c0ee1fj-tylerd92s-projects.vercel.app/).